 No. Under current law you don’t get any additional tenancy rights, the longer you rent a property from a private landlord.
 This is a popular misconception.

 There are some exceptions to the rule, though.
 For example, if you moved into the property before 15 January 1989, when the Housing Act 1988 came into force.
 This means that the Rent Act 1977, still applies.

 With most tenancies, landlords are pretty fair when it comes to decorating.

 They want you to feel at home and put your own cosmetic stamp on it.
 What they don’t want to do is have to pay lots of money to have it repainted back to neutral when you leave.

-Painting - always get permission from the landlord if you want to redecorate.
-You may need to sign an addendum to the contract agreeing to paint it back to neutral before you leave.
+- Painting - always get permission from the landlord if you want to redecorate.
+You might need to sign an addendum to the contract agreeing to paint it back to neutral before you leave.